MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

 ## Using Adaptive Card Greeting

-Another way to greeting users is using adaptive Card Greeting.
+Another way to greet users is using Adaptive Card Greeting.
 You can learn more about Adaptive Card Greetings here [Send an Adaptive Card](./bot-builder-howto-add-media-attachments.md).

 ## [C#](#tab/csharp)